Cyvore/CyvoreOS/README.md

 ```

-### Case object:
-Case is the object our tool create for each investigation.
-Case will have a check array.

 ### Check object:
-Check is the smallest object to test against plugins.
-When check is made as part of a Case object it will hold one value in raw_data, url/file/crypto/ and etc.
+A check object is the smallest unit of data that is scanned by CyvoreOS.
+A check object can contain a URL, IP address, domain name, cryptocurrency wallet address, or any other type of data that can be used to detect phishing.
-Check will have a plugins array, which will run plugins against this raw_data.
+Check will have a plugins list, which are ran plugins against this check.data

 ### Plugin object:
-Plugin object holds all plugins output for a check as a dictionary, with the plugin name as key, and output as value.
+A plugin object contains the output of a plugin for a given check object.
+The output of a plugin can be anything from a simple boolean value to a complex JSON object.

 ## Contribute
 We encourage open discussion and collaboration using GitHub Issues.
-If you have a suggestion, question, or a general comment - please use Issues, and let us know what is on your mind.
+If you have a suggestion, question, or a general comment, please open an issue.
-We are also accepting new plugins if you have ideas, open issue or even a PR in the subject.
+We are also accepting new plugins, so if you have ideas, please open an issue or even a pull request.
-Lets work together on making the internet safer :smile:
+Let's work together to make the internet a safer place!